 The Feelgrounds Original is your simple casual barefoot sneaker, with a mainstream look.
 They’re the perfect replacement for sneakers like Vans, Converse, and Keds that have a tapered toe box.
 Besides having a naturally shaped toe box and thin flexible sole, they are also super light and soft.
 There is zero break in time, and they can be worn with just about anything.

-The Original sneaker comes in a mesh or a knit material, with different color options for each (more on that later).
-I have a pair in Dusty Pink mesh, and Justin has been wearing a pair in Black knit.
+The Original sneaker comes in a faux leather, mesh or a knit material, with different color options for each (more on that later).
+I have a pair in Dusty Pink mesh, and Justin has a pair in Black knit and Black Luxe.
 We’re both loving them!
 Justin swapped the laces out for some elastic ones, and now he just pulls them on and off without having to do laces (totally up his alley).
+He even wears them to work.
 The Feelgrounds Original is a perfect everyday shoe and should fit most foot types.

 Feelgrounds Highrise mini Review